 Large organizations are struggling to keep up

 If you read the kind of news I do, you get the sense that large organizations are struggling in many ways to adapt to changing employment patterns, shifting worker populations and new types of work.
+This could result in a higher turnover rate than normal and it is estimated that It costs approximately $15,000 to replace a single employee for any company.

 Common challenges that capture the headlines include issues such as: